mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 crisis, but only one major war.
 This was the Fourth Frontier War of 1082–84, which is sometimes referred to as the False War as the Zhodani advances mostly stalled at the border.
-By the time news of the war had reached Capital and instructions for its conduct had been sent back to the Spinward Marches an armistice was already in place.
+By the time news of the war had reached [[Capital]] and instructions for its conduct had been sent back to the Spinward Marches an armistice was already in place.
 The past few years have been fairly stable and there seems to be no reason to suppose that this might change.
-Some observers have suggested that the Imperium is enjoying a ‘golden age’ of peace and prosperity.
+Some observers have suggested that the Imperium is enjoying a 'golden age' of peace and prosperity.
 The Imperium Today
 The modern Imperium is the result of centuries of history, and